chadhq/slamhound-lt/README.md

 ##Usage

 Plugin is available via LightTable 'Commands' lookup.
-Just start typing 'slamh...' and run the `Slamound-lt: Preview` command.
+Just start typing 'slamh...' and run the `Slamound-lt: Reconstruct namespace` command.

 Optionally assign shortcut to `:lt.plugins.slamhound-lt/slamhound` command in your `user.keymap` file.

 i.e. `"ctrl-shift-s" [:lt.plugins.slamhound-lt/slamhound]`

-##Whats Next...

-Currently only provides the inline suggestion, which you must manually copy / paste over your current ns declaration.

-Future versions will have the option to automatically replace the ns with the slamhound suggestion.
-Honestly, I'm still working out the LightTable framework so pull requests are very welcome if anyone wants to help out on this :-)
+## 0.0.3

+As of version 0.0.3 the namespace is completley reconstructed, not just suggested.

 ##Installation